-This document describes a protocol for evaluation of nanoparticle effects on the phagocytic function of the immune cells.
+This document describes a protocol for evaluation of nanoparticle effects on the phagocytic function of immune cells.
 Phagocytosis is a receptor-mediated endocytosis peculiar to the phagocytic cells, e.g. cells of the mononuclear phagocytic system (MPS).
 Phagocytosis is an active process and requires actin polymerization.
 There are four primary receptors which mediate phagocytic uptake.
-Phagocytosis via three of these receptors (complement receptor (CR), Fc $\gamma$ R receptor, and mannose receptor (MR)) is accompanied by inflammatory reactions (cytokine secretion).
-Phagocytosis via the fourth receptor (scavenger receptor (SR)) is not accompanied by inflammatory responses (1-5).
+Phagocytosis via three of these receptors (complement receptor (CR), FcγR receptor, and mannose receptor (MR)) is accompanied by inflammatory reactions (cytokine secretion).
+Phagocytosis via the fourth receptor (scavenger receptor (SR)) is not accompanied by inflammatory responses [1-5].

-2. Principles and limitation
+2. Principles and Limitation

-HL-60 promyelocytic cells are used as the model phagocytic cell line, and zymosan A is used as a model bioparticle.
+HL-60 promyelocytic cells are used as the model phagocytic cell line, and Zymosan A is used as a model bioparticle.
 The phagocytic activity of HL-60 cells is visualized with luminol.
 Luminol is a dye which is not luminescent unless exposed to the low pH of the phagolysosome.
 Nanoparticles may either enhance or inhibit the cell phagocytic function.
-Such effects are monitored by comparing the Zymosan A uptake in control cells with that of cell exposed to tested nanomaterials 24 hours prior to the addition of Zymosan A.
+Such effects are monitored by comparing the Zymosan A uptake in control cells to that of cells exposed to test nanomaterials 24 hours prior to the addition of Zymosan A.